faister/iot-workshop/README.md

 - Wrap-up
 - 🍕🍕🍕

+## Getting Started
+Each group will be provided with a Raspberry Pi 3 running Raspbian Jessie, a Texas Instruments(TI) Bluetooth Low Energy (BLE) Sensor Tag, and an Azure Subscription.

 We are presenting two labs today, one for **Azure IoT Device Management** and one for the **Azure IoT Gateway SDK**.
 The Azure IoT Device Management lab will introduce you to the concepts of Device Twins and Direct Methods.
-The Azure IoT Gateway SDK lab will introduce you to the open souece SDK for building IoT Gateway devices enabling, for instance, non-internet connected device to send data to Azure IoT.
+The Azure IoT Gateway SDK lab will introduce you to the open source SDK for building IoT Gateway devices enabling, for instance, non-internet connected device to send data to Azure IoT.

 > Proctors are available to help you work through these workshops, answer questions or talk tech.

-## Getting Started
-Each group will be provided with a Raspberry Pi 3 running Raspbian Jessie, a Texas Instruments(TI) Bluetooth Low Energy (BLE) Sensor Tag, and an Azure Subscription.

-- All required code packages noted below have been pre-loaded and/or built for your convenience; so you may skip running any commands for setting up the Raspberry Pi dependencies.
-- You'll find
-the Azure IoT Hub SDK, Azure IoT Gateway SDK and our bonus IoT Sample library on your Pi in the home directory(`~/code`) of the `pi` user.
-- All required Node.js packages have been installed globally.
-If you have any issues with npm packages, you can link them directly by executing the following command: `npm link {packageName}`
-- The Azure IoT Gateway SDK has been built with the Node.js bindings. .NET and Java are also available, but we will not be touching on those today.
+Your Raspberry Pis comes with a stock standard version of Raspbian.
+Whilst you can skip the 'Installing Raspbian' sections in the labs, you will need to clone and compile the SDKs.

 ## Azure IoT Device Management Lab